ArnaudBelcour/rhea_mapper/README.md

 - uniprot_rhea_evidence.tsv: tsv file containing Uniprot protein ID linked to Rhea reaction with experimental evidence.
 - uniprot_rhea_evidence.fasta: fasta file containing protein linked to Rhea reaction with experimental evidence.
 - rhea.sbml: SBML file created by rhea_mapper using the rhea.rdf file and the uniprot_rhea_evidence.tsv (to have gene association).
+- version.json: contains the version number of Rhea database and Uniprot database in this folder.

 Rhea files come from the [Rhea download page](ftp://ftp.expasy.org/databases/rhea/rdf/).